Fans flock to Miami for electronic dance music festival

 "The bedroom producer is more enabled than ever," said Diego Martinelli, co-founder of Safe, which produces electronic music events in Miami throughout the year.

-Promoters and event producers have also been staging larger shows, with eye-popping production that includes powerful, multicoloured lasers, strobe lights and smoke machines.
+Promoters and event producers have also been staging larger shows, with eye-popping production that includes powerful, multicolored lasers, strobe lights and smoke machines.

 ANYONE SEEN MOLLY?